What is the intrapreneurship process?

 Some organisations have formal innovation processes for product or service development.
-It is probable that the individual intrapreneur intuitively develops his or her own version of this process for their own intrapreneurial initiatives, in all likelihood generated through experience and heuristics (Gigerenzer and Gaissmaier, 2011; Gigerenzer et al., 1999) based on their own cognitive map of how things work and how best to get things done.
+The individual intrapreneur intuitively develops his or her own version of this process for their own intrapreneurial initiatives.
+In all likelihood the intrapreneur generates their own process through experience and heuristics (Gigerenzer and Gaissmaier, 2011; Gigerenzer et al., 1999).
+The intrapreneur’s own process is based on their own cognitive map of how the organisation works and how to make things happen.

 Heuristics and cognitive maps are specialist areas within the Psychology domain; to study them in detail from the specific perspective of intrapreneurship is beyond the scope of this article.
 However, it is a useful point to note and a potentially rich area for further new research.

-Having noted that each intrapreneur is likely to take a highly individual approach, the steps in the intrapreneurship process are likely to be common to most intrapreneurs, albeit delivered differently and with varying levels of focus, as they undertake intrapreneurial endeavours.
+Noting that each intrapreneur is likely to take a highly individual approach, the steps in the intrapreneurship process are common to most intrapreneurs.
+These steps may happen differently and with varying levels of focus, depending on the context.

 Self-efficacy and intrapreneurial intent

-The individual intrapreneur needs to possess sufficient self-efficacy and intent, in addition to a sense that the rewards and outcomes of the effort and risk imbued within the intrapreneurship process will be forthcoming and worthwhile respectively.
+The individual intrapreneur needs to possess sufficient self-efficacy and intent.
+He or she also requires a sense that the rewards and outcomes of the effort and risk imbued within the intrapreneurship process will be forthcoming and worthwhile.

-From the perspective of this study, having selected an idea that has potential for the organisation, the successful intrapreneur is likely to undertake a series of activities that require the intrapreneur to demonstrate different attributes in order for the process to be negotiated successfully, to bring new ideas through to implementation.
+Having selected an idea that has potential for the organisation, the successful intrapreneur is likely to undertake a series of activities that require use of different attributes to navigate the intrapreneurship process successfully, to bring new ideas through to implementation.

-It is unlikely that all employees are intrapreneurial, in the context of the definition of an intrapreneur presented at the beginning of this article, to the same extent.
+It is unlikely that all employees are intrapreneurial to the same extent.

-It is also likely that some employees are more inclined towards intrapreneurial endeavours than others.
+It is also likely that some employees incline more towards intrapreneurial endeavours than others do.

 The activities that comprise the literature-derived intrapreneurship process presented in this article form the conceptual, operational context for this research based on the literature.

-If you’d like to discuss how to develop a more intrapreneurial, innovative culture in your business, I’d love to hear from you.
+If you’d like to discuss how to develop a more intrapreneurial, innovative culture in your business, we’d love to hear from you.